Documentation Index

 | Agent | The voice agent assigned to this evaluation template. |

-| LLM Model | The evaluator model configured to score transcripts. |
+| LLM Model | The evaluator model configured to score transcripts for this evaluation. |

 | Criteria | The number of quality criteria defined in this evaluation template. |

-| Calls Run | The cumulative count of calls scored since activation. |
+| Calls Run | The cumulative count of calls scored by this evaluation template since activation. |

-| Status | Active (currently scoring new calls) or Paused (inactive). |
+| Status | Active indicates the evaluation is currently scoring new calls.
+Paused indicates it is inactive. |

 Template Actions